The Corporate Immigration Review: Japan

-The employer in Japan then applies to the relevant regional immigration bureau for a certificate of eligibility.
-This process typically takes two to eight weeks, excluding time spent gathering documents.
-Appeals to the Minister of Justice are not available, although reapplication is technically possible.
-This examination was temporarily suspended once due to the covid-19 pandemic.
+The employer in Japan then applies to the relevant regional immigration bureau for a certificate of eligibility (COE).
+This process takes two to eight weeks, excluding time spent gathering documents.
+In case of rejection, appeals to the Minister of Justice are not available, although reapplication is technically possible.

-The employee applies to the embassy or Japanese consulate in his or her jurisdiction for the visa based on the issued certificate of eligibility.
-The Japanese embassy or consulate then reviews the application documents, including the certificate, and decides whether to endorse the visa.
-Obtaining the certificate does not always guarantee the issuance of the desired visa by the embassy or consulate.
-This is because the Immigration Services Agency and its regional bureaus answer to the MOJ, while embassies and consulates are the responsibility of the Ministry of Foreign Affairs, with both ministries making their decisions on the basis of their respective viewpoints.
-Rejection of a visa application may occur, therefore, despite the issuance of a certificate.
-The visa issuance service by Japanese embassies and consulates all over the world has been suspended as of 1 March 2021 due to covid-19.
+The employee applies to the embassy or Japanese consulate in his or her jurisdiction for a visa based on the issued COE and COR.
+The Japanese embassy or consulate then reviews the application documents, including the certificates, and decides whether to endorse the visa.
+Obtaining the certificates does not always guarantee the issuance of the desired visa by the embassy or consulate.

 When the foreign prospective employee arrives at the port of entry in Japan, the immigration officer will conduct a landing examination.
 If the foreign national is found to be suspicious, a special inquiry officer will hold a hearing.
 After successful completion of the examination, a residence card will be issued along with landing permission at the airport.